This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 Widefield Astrophotography with the Samyang 135mm f/2 Lens

-If you are thinking of getting into astrophotography, then the Samyang 135mm f/2 ED UMC prime DSLR lens should be near the top of your shopping list.
+If you’re thinking about getting into astrophotography, the Samyang 135mm f/2 ED UMC prime DSLR lens should be near the top of your list — and for good reason.

-The 135mm focal length (which is wide in astronomy terms) will allow you to capture impressive images of larger nebulae and deep-sky objects whilst short enough to make tracking manageable, even with a simple star tracker mount.
+The 135mm focal length, which is considered widefield in astronomy terms, will allow you to capture impressive images of larger nebulae and deep-sky objects, but short enough to work well with basic star trackers, such as the SkyWatcher Star Adventurer.

 Samyang 135mm f2 ED UMC

-The Samyang 135mm f/2 (also known as the Rokinon 135mm f/2 in the United States) is a fully manual prime lens, but don’t be put off by the lack of auto-focus or the manual aperture setting; astrophotography does not require these features to be automated.
+The Samyang 135mm f/2 — also sold as the Rokinon 135mm f/2 — is a fully manual prime lens, making it exceptionally well-suited for astrophotography.
+Don’t be put off by the lack of autofocus or the manual aperture ring; for deep-sky imaging, these are features you don’t really need.

 Samyang 135 f2 lens elements

-The lens contains one element of Extra-low Dispersion (ED) glass.
-This ED element ensures that light at both the red and blue ends of the spectrum come into focus together, minimising chromatic aberration, and keeping the bright stars in your images free from distracting colour fringing.
+Among those elements is one made of Extra-low Dispersion (ED) glass.
+This ED element ensures that light at both the red and blue ends of the spectrum comes into focus together, minimising chromatic aberration, and keeping the stars in your images free from distracting colour fringing.

-With a clear aperture of 67mm, the lens is comparable to a small refracting telescope in terms of light capturing ability and lens resolution.
-It also has a standard 77mm filter thread should you wish to use standard photography filters.
+With a clear aperture of 67mm, this lens rivals a small refracting telescope in light-gathering power and resolution.
+It also features a standard 77mm front filter thread, should you wish to use traditional photography filters.

 North American Nebula NGC7000 Samyang 135mm f2